brunoHRX/curso-one-bite/README.md

 Day 6 =

 Make another things with loop conditionals and stuff, stucked on palindrome exercise and started a acc on Code Wars for mor time of solving problems.

+Day 6 =

+Another day, antoher array of studies.
+I made two programs, one that simulates a queue with the option to add patients and consult them, and another that allows you to manipulate a deck of cards.